WHO emergency panel meets on Ebola after Uganda deaths - Journal du Cameroun

-The World Health Organization emergency committee will decide Friday whether to declare a raging Ebola epidemic an international threat, after an outbreak that began in Democratic Republic of Congo crossed into Uganda.
+The World Health Organization emergency committee was meeting Friday on whether to declare a raging Ebola epidemic an international threat, after an outbreak that began in Democratic Republic of Congo crossed into Uganda.

-The WHO panel, which was formed in 2005, has used the label “public health emergency of international concern” for only four previous epidemics.
+The WHO panel, which was formed in 2005, has used the label “public health emergency of international concern” only four times previously.

-The current Ebola crisis, which began in eastern DRC in August, has recorded more than 2,000 cases, two-thirds of them deadly.
+The current Ebola crisis, which began in eastern DRC last August, has recorded more than 2,000 cases, including 1,411 deaths.

-The WHO panel, officially known as the International Health Regulations and Emergency Committee, has met twice already on the current DRC outbreak.
+The WHO panel, officially known as the International Health Regulations and Emergency Committee, was meeting by teleconference with experts connecting from Geneva and around the globe.

+WHO chief Tedros Adhanom Ghebreyesus, who is in DRC reviewing the Ebola response, will make the final decision on an emergency declaration based on the committee’s advice.

-It held off making the emergency call at previous meetings in October and April, in part because the virus had not spread internationally.
+WHO held off making the emergency call at previous meetings in October and April, in part because Ebola had not spread internationally.

 – Uganda cases confirmed –

-That changed this week with confirmation that Ebola had reached western Uganda, where it has claimed two lives so far.
+That changed this week with confirmation that the virus had reached western Uganda, where it has claimed two lives so far.

 A Congolese woman — who is married to a Ugandan — as well as her mother, three children and their nanny had travelled to DRC to care for her ill father, who later died of Ebola.